Erikmitk/kitodo-workflow-editor/README.md

 check_run package.json "npm install"
 ```

 This hook will check for changes in the `package.json` and will run `npm install` to update the installed dependencies accordingly.
-Withhout this hook you have to do this manually after changes to package.json have been made to stay up-to-date.
+Without this hook you have to do this manually after changes to package.json have been made to stay up-to-date.